 Overview of Goal and Indicators

-The New York Declaration on Forests (NYDF) Goal 5 endorses and builds on the Bonn Challenge, a global initiative launched in 2011 with the goal of restoring 150 million hectares (mha) of deforested and degraded land worldwide by 2020.
+The New York Declaration on Forests (NYDF) Goal 5 endorses and builds on the Bonn Challenge, a global initiative launched in 2011 with the goal of bringing 150 million hectares (mha) of the world’s deforested and degraded land into restoration by 2020.
 In 2014, the NYDF adopted the 150 mha goal and extended the ambition to restore an additional 200 mha by 2030.
-Together, these initiatives represent a ‘goal continuum’ of 350 mha.
+Together, these initiatives represent a ‘goal continuum’ of 350 mha by 2030.

 Goal 5 of the NYDF and the Bonn Challenge are in line with and provide a means to deliver on other international commitments to increase forests, including UNFCCC REDD+ (“enhancement of forest carbon stocks”), UN CBD Aichi Target 15 ("By 2020… restoration of at least 15% of degraded ecosystems"), Sustainable Development Goals 6.6 and 15.2 (“By 2020, protect and restore water-related ecosystems, including mountains, forests, wetlands…,” and “By 2020…restore degraded forests and substantially increase afforestation and reforestation globally”), and for some countries, their nationally determined contributions (NDC) under the Paris Agreement.
 Ongoing efforts to monitor restoration in the context of these commitments rely on self-reported information from countries.

-Restoration has various interpretations due to the different types of degradation that it seeks to remedy, but also due to the different objectives of the land managers pprompting restoration.
-Restoration objectives include recovering ecological structure and functionality, enhancing productivity, carbon sequestration, soil health, water provision, and biodiversity, and generating financial return, among others., In 2000, a group of experts established the term “forest landscape restoration” (FLR) (sometimes referred to as “forest and landscape restoration”) to broaden the concept of forest restoration, and incorporate multiple objectives in landscape mosaics that include forestry and agriculture.
-FLR is the process of recovering forest landscapes that have been degraded, damaged or destroyed in a way that meets societal needs (Box 1).
-The FLR approach seeks to restore ecological functionality in landscapes so they are self-sustaining and in which restored forests can co-exist in a landscape mosaic with other land uses, thus providing benefits to people and to biodiversity.
-Successful implementation of FLR requires that restoration objectives align with the interests of stakeholders and the biophysical realities of a landscape.
+Restoration has various interpretations due to the different types of degradation that it seeks to remedy, but also due to the different objectives of the land managers promoting restoration.
+In 2000, a group of experts established the term “forest landscape restoration” (FLR) (sometimes referred to as “forest and landscape restoration”) to broaden the concept of forest restoration, and incorporate multiple objectives in landscape mosaics that include regaining ecological integrity (e.g., ecological structure and function including biodiversity, water provision, carbon sequestration and soil health) and enhancing human well-being (e.g. improved livelihoods, agriculture production and commercial opportunities, and increased resilience to climate change).
+In contrast to site-based ecological restoration where the focus is to recover forests back to their reference condition or the practice of reforestation or afforestation to create productive forests, the FLR approach encompasses a range of activities that balance environmental and socio-economic needs in landscapes so that restored forests can co-exist in a landscape mosaic with other land uses, thus providing benefits to people and to biodiversity,.
+The Global Partnership on Forest and Landscape Restoration GPFLR defines FLR as "a process that aims to regain ecological functionality and enhance human well-being in deforested or degraded landscapes.
+As a process, FLR is not an end in itself, but a means of regaining, improving, and maintaining vital ecological and social functions, in the long-term leading to more resilient and sustainable landscapes."
+(Box 1).

-The NYDF does not explicitly define restoration nor specifiy the types of activities that should be included in the 350 mha goal; however, given it’s similar objectives to the Bonn Challenge, which is based on implementation of FLR, we have focused our assessment of the NYDF on the interventions encompassed by the FLR approach.
-As such, we have outlined restoration activities according to established definitions for FLR (Table 1, Box 2).
+The NYDF does not explicitly define restoration nor specifiy the types of activities that should be included in the 350 mha goal; however, given its similar objectives to the Bonn Challenge, which is based on implementation of FLR, we have focused our assessment of the NYDF on the interventions encompassed by the FLR approach.
+As such, we have outlined restoration activities according to established definitions for FLR (Box 1).

-Box : Definitions
+Box 1: Definitions

 Forest (UNFCCC): “is a minimum area of land of 0.05-1.0 hectares with tree crown cover (or equivalent stocking level) of more than 10-30 percent with trees with the potential to reach a minimum height of 2-5 metres at maturity in situ.
 A forest may consist either of closed forest formations where trees of various storeys and undergrowth cover a high proportion of the ground or open forest.”

+Ecosystem services